 The collection of a variety of long-term datasets is an important part of the Field Station’s research programs.
-Weather data, species lists for the Field Station area, and selected vegetation data from the Cedarburg Bog are available for download below.
-In addition to these databases, we maintain over 30 years of records on breeding bird populations and banding data for migrants.
-A complete map of all trees and diameter measurements in a 2.25 ha area of the beech-maple forest was made in 1987.
+These datasets include weather records, species lists for the Field Station area, and vegetation surveys from the Cedarburg Bog (see below).
+Phenological records include observations on leaf-out and flowering of standard genotypes of 6 species in a phenological garden, and 25 naturally occurring species at the Station.
+We are also part of international Phenocam network.
 A geographic information system (GIS) map with many base layers for the Field Station is available.

 We also collect long-term data from the Neda Mine Bat Hibernaculum.
-We have been monitoring bat activity at the hibernaculum continuously since 2001 using an infra-red photo beam-break detection system.
+We have monitored bat activity at the hibernaculum continuously from 2001- 2018 using an infra-red photo beam-break detection system.
 Temperatures inside and outside of the mine have been continuously monitored since 1996 using battery-powered HOBO dataloggers, and airflow into the mine has been monitored since 2001.

 Long-term weather records are available back to 1989 in an easily-accessible digital format.
 Contact the Field Station for more information.